 - If you have exhausted all efforts to resolve any HOA dispute, “a homeowner has the right to sue the HOA for breach of its fiduciary duties.“

 - To get clarity on your HOA rights & AVOID missteps, ALWAYS seek legal counsel & ALWAYS GET MORE THAN 1 OPINION!!!
 For extremely affordable legal advice, consult with a LegalShield attorney.

-- Small claims court is the venue to resolve many types of HOA issues.
-File your case in the justice of the peace court “for the recovery of money, damages, civil penalties, personal property, or other relief allowed by law” (Rule 500.3a).
+- Small claims court is the venue to settle many types of HOA issues.
+Denial of records request is a VERY common complaint which can be remedied in JP Court per Texas Property Codes 82.1141(m) and 209.005(n).
+Also for property subject to Texas Property Code 209, “an owner…may bring an action for a violation OF THIS CHAPTER against the property owners’ association…“.
+File your case in the justice of the peace court “for the recovery of money, damages, civil penalties, personal property, or other relief allowed by law” (Rule 500.3).
 Here’s some guidance on how to present your case.

 - Do you need an attorney to protect your property or homeowner rights against unlawful action by your HOA Board or property manager???
 For tips on how to hire a Texas HOA attorney and referral info, go here...